bonitasoft/bonita-doc/md/bdm-access-control.md

 }
 ```

-- Return to *BonitaStudioSubscription-7.7.0/workspace/tomcat/setup/* and run *setup push*. this will upload the *dynamic-permissions-checks-custom.properties* file to the server.
+  8. Go back to *BonitaStudioSubscription-7.7.0/workspace/tomcat/setup/* and run *setup push*.
+This will upload the *dynamic-permissions-checks-custom.properties* file to the server.
-- Restart your web server through the menu "Server -> Restart Web server".
+  9. Restart the web server through the menu "Server > Restart Web server".
   The new security rule from the *dynamic-permissions-checks-custom.properties* file is now active.

-::: warning
+::: info
-**NB:** For every modification of the *dynamic-permissions-checks-custom.properties* file, you will need to push it and restart the web server.
-However, since the Studio has the Debug mode active by default, you don't need to restart the web server after modifying the groovy script in this environnement.
+**Note:** For every change of the *dynamic-permissions-checks-custom.properties* file, you must push it and restart the web server.
+However, since the Studio has the Debug mode active by default, you do not need to restart the web server after modifying the groovy script in this environnement.
 You still do on a production server.
 :::

-- Return to your application page.
-Login with jan.fisher.
-If you select Mathematics in the drop down list, it displays nothing.
-If you select Physics, you will see the Physics request.
-- If you login as helen.kelly, you will be able to see the Mathematics request, but no Physics requests.
+**6. Access control validation**

+Access to data queries is now controlled by dynamic security.
+To check:
+  1. Login onto the portal as a user with the profile *Mathamtics Teacher*.
+  2. In the studio, open the application descriptor
+  3. Click on the overview link of the application.
+Select 'Physics'.
+No instances are displayed but you can see instances when you select 'Mathematics'.
+  4. Login onto the portal as a user with the profile *Physics Teacher*.
+Refresh the application in the web browser.
+Select 'Mathematics'.
+No instances are displayed but you can see instances when you select 'Physics'.
+  5. Login onto the portal as a user with the profile *Teachers*.
+Refresh the application in the web browser.
+All instances are available to you.

-**6. Adding access control on attributes**
+**7. Adding access control on attributes**

-It is possible to use both this security and the accessControl feature.
-For example, if you decide that the field Medical Comment should not be visible to teachers, you can upload an accessControl file, and the field won't be returned by the *findBySubject* request.
-For more details on attribute filtering, see above.
+It is possible to use both this security and the A ccess Control feature, that grants access to full business objects or attributes.
+For example, if you decide that the attribute 'medicalComment' should not be visible to teachers, you can create rules on the object *Request* and deploy the Access Control file.
+This attribute will not be returned by the *findBySubject* request.